However, sometimes it is good to look at it from the server-side, where your website originally starts loading.

 Suggested reading: How to Set up Cloudflare APO for WordPress.

 3. Use Caching on Your Site

 A third way and probably one of the easiest ways to decrease your TTFB is to utilize caching on your site.
 Many only think that caching can help decrease your load times, but in fact, it also helps decrease TTFB as it helps reduce the server processing time.
 We ran some tests again with and without caching running.
 Each test was run 5 times and the average was taken.

 We ran the site through Pingdom, and without cache running, our site scored a 1.17 s load time and a 560 ms TTFB.

 With Caching Enabled

 We then enabled caching and ran the site through Pingdom again.
 This time our site scored a 643 ms load time and a 57 ms TTFB.

-So by enabling caching, were were able to reduce our TTFB by a whopping 90%!
+So by enabling caching, we were able to reduce our TTFB by a whopping 90%!
 You can read more about Kinsta’s caching.
 We do this at a server-level which means no caching plugins are required.
-If you aren’t using a managed WordPress host, we recommend the free Cache Enabler plugin.
+If you aren’t using a managed WordPress host, we recommend using a free caching plugin like the Cache Enabler.